Scenic Design

 You print your ground plans with extra care.
 You over-label everything.
 The director—maybe a little anxious themselves—offers a lot of input, and collaboration can feel more like correction.

 You revise and re-revise.
 Version 15 of the ground plan lives on your desktop.
-You test twelve different shades of beige, trying to strike the balance between period appropriate and not completely lifeless.
+You test twelve shades of beige, trying to strike the balance between period-appropriate and completely lifeless.
 The couch is re-sourced four times.
 You zoom in on every inch of your rendering, worried someone might question the molding detail on the back wall.

 Early Scenic Design Experiences: Repetition Without Ownership

 The second production moves faster.
 There’s less hand-holding.
 Maybe fewer revisions.
-But the spark you remember from design class—the rush of creative ownership—feels a little out of reach.
+But the spark you remember from design class—the rush of creative ownership—feels just out of reach.

 By the third or fourth show, you’re learning efficiency.
 You start anticipating changes before they’re asked for.
 You’re dependable.
 You’re prepared.